AdobeDocs/control-panel.en/help/service-events/service-events.md

 >[!CONTEXTUALHELP]
 >id="cp_servicecalendar_serviceevents"
 >title="Service Calendar"
 >abstract="The Key contacts section lists the persons at Adobe to contact for any request or issue on your instances.
-In the Service Event Calendar section, you can identify all past and upcoming releases and service reviews for the selected instance."
+In the Service Event Calendar section, you can identify releases and service reviews for the selected instance and set up reminders for upcoming events."

 >[!IMPORTANT]
 >